For approved grants, the following requirements apply for reporting to Ekhagastiftelsen.

 PLEASE NOTE!
-Project must send in reports separately from new applications!
-Example: a project submits a new application for a continuation of the project and encloses a report to the application.
-The project also needs to send in the report separately for the original project.
+Projects must send in reports separately from new applications!
+Example: a research group submits a new application and encloses the final report from a previously by Ekhagastiftelsen funded project to the application.
+The research group also needs to send in the report separately as a report for the previous project.

 1. Popular scientific project description

-Granted projects have to send in a popular scientific project description within 2 months after the project has received information about the grant.
-The project description is to be sent by e-mail to firstname.lastname@example.org
+Granted projects have to send in a popular scientific (lay) project description within 2 months of that the project has received information about the grant.
+The project description is to be sent by e-mail to email@example.com.

 2. Yearly report for projects spanning over more than one year